Symplectic realizations of holomorphic Poisson manifolds: Introduction

 \begin{intropro} Does a symplectic realization always exist for a given holomorphic Poisson manifold?
 And, if so, is it possible to describe an explicit construction of a certain class of distinguished ones? \end{intropro}

-To any holomorphic Poisson manifold $X$, one associates two $C^\infty$ Poisson bivector fields.
-To see this, one writes the holomorphic Poisson tensor $\pi \in \Gamma(\wedge^2 T^{1,0}X)$ as $\pi_R + i\pi_I $, where $\pi_R, \pi_I \in \Gamma(\wedge^2 T X)$ are bivector fields on the underlying real manifold $X$.
-Then both $\pi_R$ and $ \pi_I$ are $C^\infty$ Poisson bivector fields \cite{MR2439547}.
-In 2009, Laurent-Gengoux, Sti\'enon and Xu proved that a holomorphic Poisson manifold is integrable if and only if either $(X, \pi_R)$, or $(X, \pi_I)$ are integrable as a real $C^\infty$ Poisson manifold (Theorem 3.22 \cite{MR2545872}).
-Since any $C^\infty$ Poisson manifold admits a symplectic local groupoid, as a consequence, this result of Laurent-Gengoux, Sti\'enon and Xu implies that symplectic realizations do exist for any holomorphic Poisson manifolds.
-However, the conclusion is not constructive.
-The purpose of the present paper is to describe an explicit construction of such a holomorphic symplectic local groupoid and therefore gives an affirmative answer to Problem \ref{problem-b}
+To any holomorphic Poisson manifold $(\holom{X}, \pi)$ with underlying real smooth manifold $\smooth{X}$, one associates two $C^\infty$-Poisson bivector fields.
+To see this, write the holomorphic Poisson tensor $\pi \in \Gamma(\wedge^2 T^{1,0}\smooth{X})$ as $\pi_R + i\pi_I $, where $\pi_R$ and $\pi_I \in \Gamma(\wedge^2 T \smooth{X})$ are bivector fields.
+Then both $\pi_R$ and $ \pi_I$ are indeed $C^\infty$-Poisson bivector fields \cite{MR2439547}.
+In 2009, Laurent-Gengoux, Sti\'enon and Xu proved that a holomorphic Poisson manifold is integrable if and only if either $(X, \pi_R)$, or $(X, \pi_I)$ are integrable as a real $C^\infty$-Poisson manifold (Theorem 3.22 \cite{MR2545872}).
+Since any $C^\infty$-Poisson manifold admits a symplectic local groupoid, as a consequence, this result of Laurent-Gengoux, Sti\'enon and Xu implies that symplectic realizations do exist for any holomorphic Poisson manifolds.
+However, the conclusion is again not constructive.
+The purpose of the present paper is to describe an explicit construction of such a holomorphic symplectic local groupoid based on the Cattaneo-Felder's Poisson sigma model approach \cite{MR1938552}, and therefore to give an explicit affirmative answer to Problem \ref{problem-b}.